-RECOMMENDED RECOMMENDED RECOMMENDED RECOMMENDED After the initial diagnosis of acute HCV with viremia (defined as quantifiable RNA), HCV treatment should be initiated without awaiting spontaneous resolution.
-Counseling is recommended for patients with acute HCV infection to avoid hepatotoxic insults, including hepatotoxic drugs (eg, acetaminophen) and alcohol consumption, and to reduce the risk of HCV transmission to others.
-Referral to an addiction medicine specialist is recommended for patients with acute HCV infection I, B
+RECOMMENDED After the initial diagnosis of acute HCV with viremia (defined as quantifiable RNA), HCV treatment should be initiated without awaiting spontaneous resolution.
+I, B Counseling is recommended for patients with acute HCV infection to avoid hepatotoxic insults, including hepatotoxic drugs (eg, acetaminophen) and alcohol consumption, and to reduce the risk of HCV transmission to others.
+I, C Referral to an addiction medicine specialist is recommended for patients with acute HCV infection related to substance use.
+I, B